Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 }
 ```

-1. UCOM applies a standard URL pattern validation on the webhook endpoint URL if webhookUrl.href is present in the request
+1. Connected Commerce (uCom) applies a standard URL pattern validation on the webhook endpoint URL if webhookUrl.href is present in the request
-2. UCOM configures a list of allowable domain names for a given partner and validates a requested domain name with the configured list
+2. Connected Commerce (uCom) configures a list of allowable domain names for a given partner and validates a requested domain name with the configured list
-3. If above point #1 or #2 failed then UCOM sends an error to the merchant as invalid message request
+3. If above point #1 or #2 failed then Connected Commerce (uCom) sends an error to the merchant as invalid message request
-4. If validation is success, we persist the webhookUrl endpoint in uCom system
+4. If validation is success, we persist the webhookUrl endpoint in Connected Commerce (uCom) system
-5. Whenever the fueling, completion or receipt request comes from POS, UCOM system look up the webhook endpoint from transaction level.
+5. Whenever the fueling, completion or receipt request comes from POS, Connected Commerce (uCom) system look up the webhook endpoint from transaction level.
 6. If endpoint available at transaction level, we use it for posting the notifications
-7. If endpoint is not available in transaction, then we publish notifications to the merchant level endpoint via normal notificaiton route
+7. If endpoint is not available in transaction, then we publish notifications to the merchant level endpoint via normal notification route.

 **Wallet notification securities**

- UCOM will share a public certificate to the merchant to receive the wallet notifications from uCom
+ Connected Commerce (uCom) will share a public certificate to the merchant to receive the wallet notifications from Connected Commerce (uCom).

   >### Transaction History Services

-Services related to view the list of transactions details, receipts and can add a note to a particular transaction
+Services related to view the list of transactions details, receipts and can add a note to a particular transaction.

 <a href="../api/?type=get&path=/v1/txhistory/customers/{fdCustomerId}/transactions"><img src="https://raw.githubusercontent.com/Fiserv/universal-commerce/b2bc3a6e7ebf1850225e4db19eeb593723a02759/assets/images/transaction-minus-svgrepo-com.svg" alt="Tx_Services" style="width:100px;height:100px;"></a>

 [Transaction History Services API](../api/?type=get&path=/v1/txhistory/customers/{fdCustomerId}/transactions)

-This completes the UCOM-MPPA section.
+This completes the uCOM-MPPA section.

 ## Use Cases